30 Easy Breathing Exercises For Kids (You Can Start Right Now)

 11. Bunny Breath

 Pretend to be a bunny.
 Take 3 quick sniffs in through the nose and one long exhale out the nose.
 Repeat three times.
 Then take one final deep breath in and out.
-Younger children will enjoy hopping around like a bunny after breathing to continue to release stress from their body.
+Younger children will enjoy hopping around like a bunny after breathing to continue to release stress from their bodies.

 12. Lion Breath